The Truth About Those Blockbuster Birth Injury / Obstetrical Malpractice Jury Verdicts

 Obstetrical malpractice cases are difficult and expensive.
 They take years and hundreds, sometimes thousands, of hours, as well as hundreds of thousands of dollars spent out of pocket to pay for experts and other litigation costs.

-Putting aside attorney time, her case would easily cost $250,000 just to survive summary judgment.
+Putting aside attorney time, her case would easily cost a newborn seizures lawyer $250,000 just to survive summary judgment.
 You’ll need an obstetrician to comment on the discharge and the delivery, a pathologist to look at the report on the placenta, an emergency physician and/or hospitalist to comment on how the hospital handled her hemorrhaging, and a neonatologist to comment on how the hospital handled the baby’s discharge and re-admission.
 If the defense coughs up some irrelevant expert — perhaps a psychologist, to say the mother had pre-existing undiagnosed depression, or issues with her father, or some other nonsense — you may need to get one of the same to rebut them.

 Your paralegal will spend thousands of hours just sorting through the records to give you their thoughts and to get the records to the experts in a presentable and organized form, since the experts bill by the hour.
 If you are lucky and efficient, you can file all the necessary pleadings and motions, and conduct all the discovery and depositions, in less than 100 hours of work.
 That’s a generous estimate; you will likely need many times that.
 In discovery and at trial, the doctors will have explanations for everything, as will the defense lawyers.
 Your client is just in it for the money.
 Are you accusing these good doctors of falsifying medical records?
 That’s outrageous.
 She’s a liar.
 Why would the nurses and doctors falsify a medical record?
 They were trying to help her.
 It’s her fault.